We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 |You cause damage to another person's property|

 - Loss or damage to your car.
-Huddle will pay up to $10,000 or the market value of your car if it is lost or damaged due to malicious acts, theft or fire.
+Huddle will pay the agreed value of your car if it is lost or damaged due to malicious acts, theft or fire.

 - Essential repairs.
-They will pay up to $500 for essential repairs.
+It will pay up to $500 for essential repairs.

 - Personal property.
 Huddle will pay up to $500 for accidental loss, theft or damage to personal property.
 Personal property includes personal items designed to be worn or carried (such as clothing or your handbag) that are in your car at the time of an event.